 The .tx/config file contains project-wide options, such as the default Transifex host for all projects, which can be overridden on a resource level.
 Here's what each of the sections and options in the mean:

-- [main]: this section contains information shared across projects and resources.
+- [main]: This section contains information shared across projects and resources.

-- [host]: should be the same host as in .transifexrc file.
+- [host]: This should be left as

-- source_file: this points to the source file directly.
+- source_file: This points to the source file directly.

-- source_lang: this is the source language of the resource.
+- source_lang: This is the source language of the resource.

-- trans.<lang>: this is used for translation files that don't follow a common naming schema and the file expression cannot be used to track them. (optional)
+- trans.<lang>: This is used for translation files that don't follow a common naming schema and the file expression cannot be used to track them.
+(Optional)

 Common name schema: translations/<project_slug.resource_slug>/<lang>.<type>

-- minimum_perc: The minimum percentage a translation must be completed up to for the client to consider, whether it should pull it or not. (optional)
+- minimum_perc: The minimum percentage a translation must be completed up to for the client to consider whether it should pull it or not.
+(Optional)

 If you ever need to change the language of a file or correct the file path for a specific translation, you can edit this file directly.
 However, Transifex doesn't offer a way to revert your configuration changes.
 So be sure to back up the original file before making edits.

 By default, Transifex uses ISO 639-1 language codes.
-If you use language codes other than the ISO standard ones, the Transifex Client offers a quick and easy way to set up custom one-to-one language mappings.
+If you use language codes other than the standard ISO ones, the Transifex Client offers a quick and easy way to set up custom one-to-one language mappings.
 You'll just need to add a

-[main] section of your configuration file) with resource specific language mappings (which extend the global mapping with the local ones).
+[main] section of your configuration file, with resource-specific language mappings, which extend the global mapping with the local ones.
 For example: